Azure-Samples/IoTDemos/IoTDemoInPrivateNetwork/README.md

 <img src="images/EventHubNamespace.jpg" width="800"/><p>

 ### <span style="color:#0080FF">Event Hub Networking</span>
-Disable public access by choosing "Allow access from selected networks", and be sure to add your client (e.g. laptop) IP address in the firewall section, or you will not be able to access the Event Hub to manage it.
+Disable public access by choosing **Allow access from selected networks**, and be sure to add your client (e.g. laptop) IP address in the firewall section, or you will not be able to access the Event Hub to manage it.

 <img src="images/EventHubNetworking.jpg" width="800"/><p>